lblommesteyn/hw9-pitch/README.md

   <br><br>
 </p>

 Fast Facts is a web application that enables students to take back their time.
 This repo holds our reveal.js based pitch presentation for Hack Western 9!
+Check it out <a href="https://lblommesteyn.github.io/hw9-pitch/">here!

 # Pitch Contents

 ### The Problem
 <br>